camaraproject/ReleaseManagement/README.md

 * API release guidelines
 * API readiness checklist

-More detaild information can be found in the below wiki pages.
+More detailed information can be found in the below wiki pages.

 Some quick-access links to content within the wiki: